-Students who complete all requirements during spring quarter receive diplomas after grades have been postedat the end of the quarter.
+Students who complete all requirements during spring quarter receive diplomas after grades have been posted at the end of the quarter.

 Ordering official transcripts.
-You can order official transcripts for a fee through the Enrollment Services online site (https://inside.sou.edu/enrollment/forms/transcripts.html) or in person at the ESC office.
+You can order official transcripts for a fee through the Raider Student Services, https://sou.edu/student-services/records/transcripts/ or in person at the Raider Student Services office.
 Request that the transcripts be sent after your master's degree has been posted.